ironhack-labs/lab-intro-node/README.md

 ![logo_ironhack_blue 7](https://user-images.githubusercontent.com/23629340/40541063-a07a0a8a-601a-11e8-91b5-2f13e4e6b441.png)

-# Intro to NodeJS
+# Intro to Node.js

 ## Introduction

-Today is our first day using NodeJS, so we will practice doing some basic operations. **Ready to start?**
+Today is our first day using Node.js, so we will practice doing some basic operations. **Ready to start?**

 ## Requirements